 - Drugs are usually absorbed quickly to reach the maximum concentration (Cmax).
 Levels then fall until the time for the next dose (Cmin or Ctrough) - It is good to aim for the same time each day, but an hour or two either side is also okay for all ARVs.
-A routine helps with remembering to take them though. - Actual drug levels will be higher for some people and lower for others, but these just need to be within a target range.
+A routine will help with remembering. - Actual drug levels will be higher for some people and lower for others, but these just need to be within a target range.
 Drugs that leave the body more slowly allow more flexibility with late or missed doses.